Rising Industrial Injuries in Houston’s Southside Industrial Workforce

 Blue-collar workers in warehouses, factories, refineries, and construction zones face the highest risk.
 Many work long shifts in dangerous environments, often without adequate safety equipment or proper training.
 Temporary laborers and new hires—especially in subcontracted positions—are particularly vulnerable.

-Some workers may also hesitate to report unsafe conditions or injuries out of fear of retaliation or job loss, further contributing to underreported incidents and repeat hazards.
+Some workers may also hesitate to report unsafe conditions or injuries out of fear of retaliation or job loss, leading to underreported incidents and recurring hazards.

 Real-World Example: Trench Collapse Near Houston